+If you are wondering “What Kind of Headache Do I Have?”
+Well, we are too!
 Headaches come in MANY different sizes, shapes, and colors.
 So WHY is this important?
-Very simply, if we know the type of headache you have, we will be able to provide you with the proper treatment.
+Very simply, we need to know what kind of headache you have, to be able to provide you with the proper treatment.

 Headaches are classified into two main groups: primary and secondary headaches.
 The primary headache list includes: 1) Migraine; 2) Tension-type; 3) Cluster; 4) “Other primary headaches,” of which eight are listed.
 One might think that with this simple breakdown of the different types of headaches it should be easy to diagnose a type of headache.
 Unfortunately, that’s NOT true!
 In fact, a 2004 study published that 80% of people with a recent history of either self or doctor diagnosed sinus headache had NO signs of sinus infection and actually met the criteria for migraine headaches!
 So, the more we can learn about the different types of headaches, the more likely that we will arrive at an accurate diagnosis.